 - Best Virtual Debit cards in India for International payments

-Savings Bank is a kind of demand deposit, i.e. you can withdraw cash from your Savings Bank account at any time as you want, though there is some certain restriction.
+A Savings Bank is a kind of demand deposit, i.e. you can withdraw cash from your Savings Bank account at any time you want, though there some certain restrictions.
 Only four times you can withdraw cash from the branch with a paying slip, after that bank may deduct charges from your account.
-Savings Bank Accounts is the most important deposit product for any bank because banks have to pay a very low-interest rate, therefore banks can maintain a lower level of cost of funds.
+Savings Bank Accounts are the most important deposit product for any bank because banks have to pay a very low-interest rate, therefore banks can maintain a lower level of cost of funds.

-A Savings Bank Account is a Deposit Products of Banks, but it can be different types that are customized to serve the needs of the different categories of people.
-Different banks advertise these types of savings account by different names.
+A Savings Bank Account is a Deposit Product of Banks, but it can be different types that are customized to serve the needs of different categories of people.
+Different banks advertise these types of savings accounts by different names.
 But all the basic features of the savings accounts are the same.
 A savings account can be single or joint and personal or non-personal.

-Here are the Different Types of Savings Bank Account you will find in India
+Here are the Different Types of Savings Bank accounts you will find in India

 1. Regular Savings Bank Account: This is the common savings bank account that is generally offered by every commercial bank in India.
-If you go to any branch to open any savings account, the bank will open these types of saving accounts.
-You have to maintain a minimum balance that depends on banks and the branch location, ie rural, semi-urban, urban, or metro.
+If you go to any branch to open any savings account, the bank will open these types of savings accounts.
+You must maintain a minimum balance that depends on banks and the branch location, i.e. rural, semi-urban, urban, or metro.
 If you fail to maintain the average monthly balance as per stipulation, banks may deduct charges from your account.
-You may get a free 25 leaves Cheque book per Financial Year and a Visa/Mastercard or Rupay Debit Card.
+You may get a free 25 leaves checkbook per Financial Year and a Visa/Mastercard or Rupay Debit Card.
 You will also earn interest on the daily average balance and it will be credited to your account twice in a calendar year.
 Interest up to Rs.10000.00 on a savings bank account also is exempted from tax under section 80TTA.

 3. Basic Savings Bank Deposit Account (BSBDA): We are sometimes also called it Zero Balance Account.
 You will get all the basic features of a regular savings bank account, but you won’t have to maintain any minimum balance requirement.
-You will also get a Rupay-powered Debit card and Cheque book as per your requirement.
-As per RBI rule, all commercial banks in India have to open basic savings bank Account to Indian citizens if they wish to open such an account.
-But, in reality, any Private Bank or even the PSU banks won’t initially open these types of Savings Account.
+You will also get a Rupay-powered Debit card and checkbook as per your requirement.
+As per RBI rule, all commercial banks in India have to open basic savings bank Account for Indian citizens if they wish to open such an account.
+But, in reality, any Private Bank or even the PSU banks won’t initially open these types of Savings Accounts.

-5. Women Savings Account: This is a type of savings account that is specially customized for women.
+5. Women’s Savings Account: This is a type of savings account that is specially customized for women.
 The basic features are the same as the regular savings account.
-But in the case of Women Savings Account, some facilities are added to woo the women customers, and these facilities vary from bank to bank.
-Some of the add-on features are a Health Card with a low premium, special discounts of interest rate on personal or retail loans, a special type of debit card, discount on Locker rent, etc.
+But in the case of Women’s Savings Accounts, some facilities are added to woo women customers, and these facilities vary from bank to bank.
+Some of the add-on features are a Health Card with a low premium, special discounts on interest rates on personal or retail loans, a special type of debit card, a discount on Locker rent, etc.

 6. Salary Account: A salary account is a type of savings account where your monthly salary will be credited.
-These are zero balance savings account with all banking facilities at par with a regular savings account.
-You will get a free Cheque book, debit cards, and personal or retail loans with some discounts in the interest rates or processing charges.
+These are zero-balance savings accounts with all banking facilities at par with a regular savings account.
+You will get a free checkbook, debit cards, and personal or retail loans with some discounts in interest rates or processing charges.
 Some banks also offer an auto swipe facility if the balance of the account reaches a certain amount, the amount is automatically transferred to a high-interest FD account.
-But, one thing you have to remember is that the zero balance features may be withdrawn if the salary stops crediting in the account.
+But, one thing you have to remember is that the zero balance features may be withdrawn if the salary stops being credited to the account.
 The salary accounts can be a corporate salary account or an individual salary account.
 Mainly large corporates open these types of accounts to process their salary directly to the account.

 7. Senior Citizen Savings Account: These types of savings accounts are specially customized for senior citizens.
-The main features of this type of saving accounts are the high interest rate.
-Sometimes it also calls a Pensioner Account.
+The main feature of this type of savings account is the high-interest rate.
+Sometimes it is also called a Pensioner Account.
 Some Banks also waive the minimum balance requirement for the senior citizen savings account.
 All the Indian commercial banks have this type of account.

-9. Non- Personal Savings Bank Account: These types of savings bank accounts is not for individual persons but for non-personal entities like HUF(Hindu Undivided Family), Clubs, NGOs, Organisations, or any other Government or Non-Government Authority.
+9. Non-Personal Savings Bank Account: These types of savings bank accounts are not for individual persons but for non-personal entities like HUF(Hindu Undivided Family), Clubs, NGOs, Organisations, or any other Government or Non-Government Authority.
 These types of accounts are also eligible for the interest income as applicable to the regular savings bank account.
-The accounts are only operated by the Cheque book and no debit card facilities are available to the account holders.
+The accounts are only operated by the checkbook and no debit card facilities are available to the account holders.

 10. Virtual or Digital Savings Bank Account: This is a kind of virtual savings bank account that only can be opened online from the bank’s official website or their banking apps.
 You will get the account number instantly just after completing the account opening procedures.
 You will also get a Virtual Debit card and all the banking facilities at par normal savings bank account.
 I have already written a detailed article on the best digital savings bank accounts in India, you can read the article here